This is a Guest Post by Alfred Stallion

 Whether it’s your first time in Africa or you’re a regular visitor, travelling to the incredible landscapes that this country reveals will make great family memories.
 Your kids will love the experience because it’s something they’ve only seen in books and movies.
 There’s just so much adventure in Africa and you’ll never want to leave.

-In terms of the best destinations, we have to mention Marrakech in Morocco, the Omo River Region in Ethiopia, Djenne in Mali, Pyramids of Giza in Egypt, Zanzibar in Tanzania and numerous others.
+In terms of the best destinations, we have to mention Marrakech in Morocco, the Omo River Region in Ethiopia, Djenne in Mali, Pyramids of Giza in Egypt, Zanzibar in Tanzania, Angama Safari in Kenya and numerous others.
 Whether you’re looking for adventure or you just want to relax with the kids, you can find it all in Africa.
 Doing safari, hiking, and trekking, learning about African culture and exploring the main places of interest, are just some of the things you can do, so getting bored is literally impossible.

 5 Types of African Safaris